 Advanced Placement Institute

-AP course teachers at regional sites authorized by the College Board may participate in AP Institutes anywhere in the United States — in or outside the region in which they teach — to gain the critical information, tools and strategies needed to build and advance successful AP programs at their schools.
-SCAD API participants experience firsthand the university’s vibrant learning environment and outstanding facilities.
+Advanced Placement course teachers at regional sites authorized by the College Board may participate in AP Institutes anywhere in the United States — in or outside the region in which they teach — to gain the critical information, tools and strategies needed to build and advance successful AP programs at their schools.
+SCAD Advanced Placement Institutes participants experience firsthand the university’s vibrant learning environment and outstanding facilities.

 API is for all AP course teachers, both beginning and advanced.
 Educators become certified to teach AP courses by participating in sessions that focus on group discussions, lectures and syllabi development.
 All participants address the content of recent AP exams, how AP exams are scored and how teachers can help their students perform well.